Students of Knowledge and Controversy

 You will find the most knowledgeable of people, the greatest religious scholars, and the most sincere, unbiased individuals, disagreeing among themselves.

 Consider the disagreements that Prophet Muhammad’s Companions had with each other.
 Even during the Prophet’s lifetime, there were disputes.
-On one occasion, a feud erupted between the inhabitants of two adjacent neighborhoods in Madinah inhabited by the clan of Banu `Amr ibn `Awf.
+On one occasion, a feud erupted between the inhabitants of two adjacent neighborhoods in Madinah inhabited the clan of Banu `Amr ibn `Awf.

 The Prophet (peace be upon him) spent so much time brokering a reconciliation between them that he was delayed in going to the congregational prayer and Abu Bakr led the prayer instead.
 (Al-Bukhari and Muslim)